alicemunsal/dohex/DoHex2.md

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)

-* Components are stateless.
-States are pushed outside of the component to the adapters.
-Thus components are thread safe and single thread per request or event loop thread models can be used with DoHex architecture.
+* Single thread per request or event loop thread models can be used with DoHex architecture.

 * DoHex only expects polymorphic behavior from a programming language.
 Hence we can use Java, JavaScript, C++, C#; or modern languages that don't have direct support for OO like Rust and Go or old structural programming languages like C.

 * Hexagonal Architecture is already used in embedded systems. [^15] DoHex architecture can be used for frontend, backend and embeded applications.

 * DoHex is quite suitable for organization-wide usage.
 It enables technical ubiquitous language among teams and projects although these projects have been developed in different languages and platforms.
-Furthermore, It enables those projects to communicate with each other easier.
+Furthermore, it enables those projects to communicate with each other easier.

 * DoHex allows us to develop and test our application as a monolith and if it is needed, deploy it also as a microservices application with reasonable effort.